The Second Vanishing Theorem for Local Cohomology Modules: Remarks and questions

 \subsection{Acknowledgement}

-The author would like to thank Bhargav Bhatt and Gennady Lyubeznik for related conversations and Luis N\'{u}\~{n}ez-Betancourt for comments on a draft.
-The author is grateful to Gennady Lyubeznik for his suggestions which greatly improve the exposition of this paper.
+The author is grateful to the anonymous referees and Gennady Lyubeznik for their suggestions which greatly improve the exposition of this paper.
+The author also would like to thank Bhargav Bhatt and Gennady Lyubeznik for related conversations and Luis N\'{u}\~{n}ez-Betancourt for comments on a draft.